 Accessibility Advocacy Through Social Media

-Social media platforms are becoming powerful tools for advocacy, allowing individuals with physical or cognitive disabilities to connect with the world around them, talk about their experiences, and raise awareness about the issues they face.
+Social media platforms are becoming powerful tools for advocacy, allowing individuals with physical or cognitive disabilities to connect with the world around them, share their experiences, and raise awareness about the issues they face.
 Social media played a crucial role in amplifying the voices of those advocating for more inclusive digital spaces.